-The family-friendly Discovery Tour at Cave of the Winds is appropriate for all ages, with other tours available for older guests.
+The family-friendly Discovery Tour at Cave of the Winds is appropriate for all ages.
+Other tours are available for older guests.
 Learn about the history and geology of the caves in the 45-60 minute guided tour.
-There is a restaurant and gift shop on site, as well as other attractions, making it easy to spend the entire day here.
+There is a restaurant, gift shop, and other attractions onsite, making it easy to spend the entire day here.

 100 Cave of the Winds Rd, Manitou Springs

-Head to Cañon City, Colorado for a day full of adventure, including a walk across the highest suspension bridge in the US.
+Head to Cañon City, Colorado, for a day full of adventure, including a walk across the highest suspension bridge in the US.
 The Royal Gorge Bridge spans nearly a quarter-mile over the Royal Gorge — almost 1,000 feet over the gorge!
-Gondola rides over the gorge are also included with admission.
-Make sure to check out other adventures in Cañon City.
+Gondola rides over the narrow canyon are included with admission.

 4218 County Road 3A, Cañon City

-Reach sweeping views of Estes Park and the Rocky Mountains, while perched upon Kruger Rock.
-This moderate hike brings you to the summit in less than 2 miles from the trailhead.
-The trail is found within the Hermit Park Open Space.
-It’s the perfect hike when camping at Hermit’s Hollow Campground, also located in the park.
+Reach sweeping views of Estes Park and the Rocky Mountains while perched upon Kruger Rock.
+This moderate hike brings you to the summit, less than 2 miles from the trailhead.
+The trail, located within the Hermit Park Open Space, is the perfect hike when camping at Hermit’s Hollow Campground, also located in the park.

 17 Hermit Park Rd, Estes Park